winter3angle/dumbsec/content/oscp-prep/htb-sunday.md

 ![root shell](/cstatic/htb-sunday/root-shell.png)

-I didn't bother upgrading to root shell because the box was damn laggy and driving me nuts with constant freezes and glitches.
+I didn't bother upgrading to interactive shell because the box was damn laggy and drived me nuts with constant freezes and glitches.